erysdren/BRenderx86/README.md

 - `thirdparty/brender/` - The BRender x86 1.1.2 SDK, precompiled under Watcom C 10 in 1995.
 - `thirdparty/sdl/` - SDL 1.2, precompiled under Open Watcom v2 in 2023.

+## Building

+To build the executables, enter the project directory and type `wmake`.

 ## License

 MIT License